Skip to main content

 Using an aromatase inhibitor intentionally lowers estradiol, which in turn removes a critical signal that prevents excessive bone breakdown.

 Clinical studies have validated this mechanism.
-In trials involving older men with low testosterone, the administration of successfully increased but also decreased estradiol.
+In trials involving older men with low testosterone, the administration of anastrozole successfully increased testosterone levels but also decreased estradiol.
 The result was a notable decrease in bone mineral density, particularly in the lumbar spine, when compared to a placebo group over a one-year period.
 This outcome underscores that even a modest reduction in estradiol can tip the scales toward net bone loss, reinforcing the hormone’s critical role in skeletal maintenance.

 Key Hormonal Influences on Male Bone Metabolism